isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/README.md

   - `feature_importance.py`: Analyze and visualize feature importance if applicable.
   - `model_serialization.py`: Save and load trained models, ensuring they can be reused later.
   - `load_saved_model.py`: Load previously trained models for making predictions without retraining them each time.
+  - `predict_via_api.py`: Make predictions by sending data to a model served via an MLflow REST API, allowing for predictions from a deployed model without needing to load it locally.

 - **`visualization/`**: Visualization tools.
   - `visualize.py`: Functions to create visualizations that help with data analysis and model interpretation.